 - The Australian Code of GMP is entirely based on the international standard Guide to Good Manufacturing Practices for Medicinal Products, published by the Pharmaceutical Inspection Cooperation Scheme (PIC/S).

-- Each Australian manufacturer of medicinal products for human use to hold a manufacturing license.
+- Each Australian manufacturer of medicinal products for human use holds a manufacturing license.

 - General information for manufacturers is provided on the TGA website for Australian manufacturing licenses and overseas GMP certification.

 - All complementary medicine supplied in Australia must be manufactured in a facility that has been inspected for compliance with medicinal GMP.